ga-wdi-exercises/js-errors-practice/readme.md

 # JS Errors Practice

-In the spaces below, write code that would produce the corresponding error message.
-Each of these errors could be caused by any number of different code combinations; just write the first you find.
+In the spaces below, **write code that would produce the corresponding error message.**

+> Each of these errors could be caused by any number of different code combinations; just write the first you find.

+Then, on the line below, **write an explanation of why your code causes this error**.

 The prompts get progressively more difficult.

 You can edit the `<script>` element of the enclosed [index.html](./index.html) as your scratch pad.